 Progressive neoaortic root dilation is common and is a risk factor for neoaortic valve regurgitation following arterial switch operation.
 Continued surveillance of this population is required.

-Arterioplasty in patients with right ventricular outflow tract obstruction (RVOT) following arterial switch surgery may be an effective and durable management option in the immediate term.
-In a retrospective study (2004-2013) comprising 223 patients who underwent arterial switch for transposition of the great arteries, 38 patients (16%) developed RVOT within 12.5 months.
-The surgical morbidity for RVOT management (eg, main pulmonary artery plasty) was 13%, without hospital or late mortality.
-At the 41.2 months last RVOT postsurgical follow-up, all the patients had NYHA grade 0 or 1 symptoms.
+Arterioplasty in patients with supravalve pulmonary or pulmonary artery branch stenosis following arterial switch surgery may be an effective and durable management option in the immediate term.
+In a retrospective study (2004-2013) comprising 223 patients who underwent arterial switch for transposition of the great arteries, 38 patients (16%) developed supravalve pulmonary stenosis within 12.5 months.
+The surgical morbidity (eg, main pulmonary artery plasty) was 13%, without hospital or late mortality.
+At the 41.2 months postsurgical follow-up, all the patients had New York Heart Association (NYHA) functional grade 0 or 1 symptoms.
+Cardiac catheterization and endovascular stenting of the branch pulmonary arteries is an alternative in older patients versus cardiac surgery.

 A small percentage (approximately 5%) of patients with transposition of the great arteries (and often a ventricular septal defect) develop accelerated pulmonary vascular obstructive disease and progressive cyanosis despite surgical repair or palliation.
 Long-term survival in this subgroup is particularly poor.